Mike Sullivan (Wyoming politician): Social

 Sullivan supports capital punishment although he stated that he would not oppose an attempt to end executions by the state legislature.
 In 1992, he stated that he would not grant clemency to convicted murderer Mark Hopkinson despite the American Civil Liberties Union, Wyoming Public Defender Leonard Munker, Gerry Spence, who led the prosecution against Hopkinson, and Marjorie Coggeshall, a relative of the murder victims, asking for clemency.
 He stated that he would talk to Mother Teresa about the execution, but only if she started the discussion.
 Hopkinson was executed on January 22, 1992, becoming the first person executed in Wyoming since 1965, and the only person executed in Wyoming after Furman v.
 Georgia.

 The Natrona County Memorial Hospital board voted four to zero, with Sullivan voting in favor, to prohibit the sale of tobacco in the hospital in 1977.
-He supported raising the drinking age in Wyoming from nineteen to twenty-one and signed the legislation into law making Wyoming the last state to raise its drinking age to twenty-one.
+He supported and signed legislation raising the drinking age in Wyoming from nineteen to twenty-one, making Wyoming the last state to raise its drinking age to twenty-one.
 He stated that legislation by House Minority Leader H. L. Jensen to lower the drinking age from twenty-one to nineteen was "the silliest thing I've heard in a long time".
 He opposed the legalization of gambling.

-He supported legislation creating a holiday in honor of Martin Luther King Jr. while opposing attempts to name the holiday Wyoming's Day of Equal Rights.
+Sullivan supported legislation creating a holiday in honor of Martin Luther King Jr. while opposing attempts to name the holiday Wyoming's Day of Equal Rights.
 He stated that it was "profound embarrassment to our state" when the legislation failed to pass.
 He signed an executive order in 1989, declaring that Martin Luther King Jr. Equality Day would be on January 15, 1990.
-In 1990, he signed legislation making Wyoming the forty-seventh state to recognize a holiday in honor of King.
+Wyoming was the forty-seventh state to recognize a holiday in honor of King.